nospecs/ovadare/README.md

 ### 3. Configuring Policies

-Ovadare allows you to define custom policies for conflict resolution:
+OVADARE allows you to define custom policies for conflict resolution:

 ''
 from ovadare.policies import PolicyManager, Policy